diogoftm/OTKeys/README.md

 In the `etsi_004` branch there's the version of the protocol that uses oblivious key retrieved from a quantum Key Management System (KMS) following the [ETSI QKD 004](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/02.01.01_60/gs_qkd004v020101p.pdf) standard from [this](https://forge.etsi.org/rep/qkd/gs004-app-int/-/tree/edition3?ref_type=heads) reference implementation.

-In `simulated_ok_gen` a version using a local key generator simulator can be found.
+In the `simulated_ok_gen` branch a version using a local key generator simulator can be found.

-## Authors
-Adapted by Diogo Matos (Instituto de Telecomunições - IT) from the work done by Mariana Gama and Manuel B Santos (University of Lisbon - IST).

 ## Implementation

 This implementation is divided in two different programs, one for the sender and another for the receiver.
 Each of the programs contains a structure for storing the relevant data for each party, as well as a set of functions.
 These functions are called from a main program and perform the local operations to be done by each party.

-The universal hash function is done following the strategy presented in this [blog](https://lemire.me/blog/2018/08/15/fast-strongly-universal-64-bit-hashing-everywhere/)

-In `src/<format>/main_*.c`, there is a test execution of the sender and receiver programs, with the outputs being printed at the end.

 ## Compilation & test